brianary/webcoder/emoji-analysis.md

 | 2 | Sm |

 ### Composite emoji

+Characters with a monochromatic rendering by default, but can be colorful with variation selector 16.

+<details><summary>Composite emoji list</summary>

 | code point | char | text | emoji | name |
 |------------|:----:|:----:|:-----:|------|